Graduate School of Education

 For more information: View an interactive map of our activities in Philadelphia.

 The University of Pennsylvania nurtures global networks and encourages innovative, cross-disciplinary research to better understand and resolve global issues.
-As part of this campus-wide initiative, Penn GSE students research, study, teach, and work across the globe, and over 70% of our faculty members are involved in international initiatives.
+As part of this campus-wide initiative, Penn GSE students research, study, teach, and work across the globe, and over 70% of our standing faculty members are involved in international initiatives.
 Penn GSE also offers several academic programs that focus on international education or offer students the opportunity to study abroad.